This One Factor Causes 35% of All Flight Delays

 The Future of Weather Delays

-• Higher frequency of extreme weather events
+• Higher frequency of extreme weather events across the board

 Key Takeaways